Shanyaliux/SerialPortSample/README.md

 This project is released under the [Apache 2.0 license](LICENSE).

 ## Changelog
-**4.1.8** was released in 14/4/2022:
+**4.1.9** was released in 9/5/2022:
-- fix autoOpenDiscoveryActivity is always true
-- DiscoveryActivity add English
-- add setDiscoveryTime
+- When the sendUUID is incorrect, it crashes

+For more changelogs see: [Changelog](docs/en/changelog.md)

 ## Installation
 Please refer to [install.md](docs/en/tutorials/install.md) for installation.